Recurring transaction guide

 Understand how we identify recurring tansactions

-Recurrence flagging is not enabled by default.
+Recurrence detection is not enabled by default.
 To request access, please contact us at [email protected].
-Please note - enabling this feature may add ~5ms of latency to your enrichment requests.
+Please note, enabling this feature may add ~10ms of latency to your enrichment requests.

 Overview

-Spade defines recurring transactions as spend that happens on a consistent basis to a specific merchant (often via a subscription).
-Examples of recurring transactions flagged by Spade include subscription payments to Netflix and a Con Edison electricity bill - shopping at the same grocery store on a regular basis is not considered a recurring transaction.
+Our recurrence flag leverages transaction history and merchant information to identify recurring spend.
+We define recurring transactions as spend that happens on a consistent basis to a specific merchant (often via a subscription).
+Examples of recurring transactions that we flag include subscription payments to Netflix and a Con Edison electricity bill - shopping at the same grocery store on a regular basis is not considered a recurring transaction.

 Understanding Recurrence Data